The early history on any town must of necessity be of

 Two years later 1886 marked the completion of two new rail roads the Soo and the Great Northern.
 Our young metropolis was now 'rarin' to go.
 There had already been a couple of small buildings erected on the Milwaukee Railway's right of way.
 In one of these Mr. Curtis had the first store.
 I believe from accounts that he was also the agent for the railway.
 Mr. S. S. Payne had another of these stores and later became the official postmaster replacing the service that had performed by Mrs. S. Spaulding as before related.

-what is now Main street at about the same time as the business noted
+is now Main street at about the same time as the business noted above.

-above.
-There was a grain elevator situated on the Milwaukee situated
+There was a grain elevator situated on the Milwaukee situated where Cudahy

-where Cudahy Produce now stands.
+Produce now stands.
 Mr. Weideman was the buyer.
-On the Soo
+On the Soo Line the first

 In the county auditor's office in Historical Data Vol. 2.
 Page 359 we read that on April 28th 1887 the board of county commissioners after being waited upon by certain petitioners and after describing the metes and bounds of the proposed village, ordered that a meeting be held on the Ninth of May at the store of Noah Davis to determine by majority vote whether such territory shall become the town of "Fairmount".
 And the county board further ordered that J. C. Henvis, N. Davis Jr. and Mr. B. W. Shouweiler act as judges and that H. L. Eastman and Merrick Crafts serve as clerks for such election.
 The vote was favorable to such, incorporated, giving our official birthday as May 9, 1887.